A bowl of fresh raw dog food: whole quail, ground meat, organ meat, zucchini, carrot, celery, and sweet potato

 The Bottom Line

-The non-negotiable parts: a cooked-stage middle step that runs at least eight weeks for a long-term kibble eater, a starting protein your doodle hasn't reacted to before, a probiotic that runs through the whole transition, and a vet who is at least neutral about raw before you start.
+The non-negotiable parts on either path: a starting protein your doodle hasn't reacted to before, a probiotic that runs through the whole transition, and a vet who is at least neutral about raw before you start.
+For Path B specifically, add the cooked-stage middle step that runs at least eight weeks for a long-term kibble eater with symptoms.

 The optional parts: which premade brand you choose, what vegetables you include in the cooked stage, exactly how long you stay at each ratio.
 These are calibration knobs you turn based on what your doodle actually shows you.

-The mistake almost every failed raw transition makes is rushing one of the non-negotiable parts — usually skipping the cooked stage.
-Don't make that mistake.
+The most common mistake on Path B is rushing through the cooked-stage middle step or skipping it entirely on a doodle whose gut isn't ready.
+Don't make that mistake on a Path B dog.
 Gunnar's two-year ear-infection cycle broke after a year of cooked-stage feeding followed by a careful raw introduction.
 The patience is what made it stick.

 If raw feels like too big a project right now, that's a fair read.
 The freeze-dried path gets most of the benefits with a fraction of the friction, and it's where most doodle owners eventually start.
 Whatever tier fits your life, the goal is the best version of that tier — and a doodle whose food matches their gut.